Terms & Conditions

 Concession and student tickets

 Concession discount available to Centrelink issued card holders.
 Seniors Card holders are not eligible.
 Student discount is available to full time students.
 Student cards need to have a clearly indicated expiry date.
 Please supply proof of ID for each discount claimed.
 Please remember to bring your Centrelink card or Student card with you to the concert.
-Orders with student tickets will be held at Box Office until Student ID is supplied.
+Orders with student tickets will be held at Box Office until Student ID is sighted.

 Subscriber ticket exchange benefit